-Las Vegas Hospitals Call For Back Up To Handle Hundreds Of Shooting Victims
+Las Vegas Hospitals Call For Backup To Handle Hundreds Of Shooting Victims

 Hospitals across the Las Vegas area were inundated Sunday evening when hundreds of people injured in the mass shooting at a country music festival on the Strip arrived at their doors by ambulances and private car.